 In 2008 ACEA donated a Fishing Dock to Travis County Southeast Metro Park.
 Other projects involved a building project at the Candlelight Ranch, Austin Dog Alliance, and the Mainspring Schools Playground Renovation Project in 2018-2019.

 The scholarship fund provides financial assistance to youth pursuing educational opportunities in the construction and/or engineering career fields or other careers fields that will enhance the communities in which they live.
 The scholarship fund provides annual grants to high school seniors in variable amounts and terms determined by the Scholarship Selection Committee and/or the ACEA Board of Directors.

 See the Scholarship Program page for more information.

 Christmas Gifts For Children Program

 Located in south Austin, the school is licensed by the Texas Department of Protective and Regulatory Services and provides quality affordable childhood education and care since 1941.
 A Four-Star Designated Vendor of the Worksource-Child Care Solutions “Texas Rising Star” program, the school is accredited through the National Academy of Early Childhood Programs, and recognized as an exemplary program by the Austin Child Care Council.
-A private, non-profit 501 (c)(3) corporation, funding for the school is received by the United Way/Capital Area, City of Austin, Travis County, Texas Department of Human Services, the USDA Child Care Food Program, corporations and foundation contributions and grants, and individual donations.
+A private, non-profit 501 (c)(3) corporation, funding for the school is received from the United Way/Capital Area, City of Austin, Travis County, Texas Department of Human Services, the USDA Child Care Food Program, corporations and foundation contributions, grants, and individual donations.

 Blue Santa Support